erwan2212/NTHASH-FPC/README.md

 <b>dumphash and dumphashes</b> will read the registry - you need to run as system to perform this action <br/>.
 You can also perform this offline (and then no longer require to run as system). <br/>
-For now only the rc4 algorithm is supported (need to implement the latest ntlm algorithm). <br/>
+For now only the rc4 cipher is supported (need to look at AES to suppoport latest win10 1607 hashes). <br/>
 https://www.insecurity.be/blog/2018/01/21/retrieving-ntlm-hashes-and-what-changed-technical-writeup/ is a must read. <br/>

 <b>runastoken</b> can be used to run a process under a system account. <br/>